Sibford Ferris Parish Council

 Our Assets Register lists all assets owned and maintained by the parish council.

-Upon appointment, a councillor is required to disclose any financial interest which others might reasonably consider to influence their actions or words as a member of the parish council.
-These disclosures are recorded in a Register of Interests for each member, which can be viewed on the Cherwell District Council website (click on the member's name to view).
+Each councillor is required to disclose any financial interest which others might reasonably consider to influence their actions or words as a member of the parish council.
+They must do this upon appointment, and subsequently update it when a new interest arises.
+The disclosures are recorded in a Register of Interests for each member, which can be viewed on the Cherwell District Council website (click on the member's name to view).

 7. The services we offer